socphilinfo/socphilinfo.github.io/workshops/wpi4/travel.md

 category: page
 created: '2012-12-08'
 layout: workshop
-workshop: wpi5
+workshop: wpi4
-redirect_from: [/node/216/, /workshops/wpi5/travel_information/]
+redirect_from: [/node/209/, /workshops/wpi4/travel_information/]
 tags: []
-title: Fifth Workshop on the Philosophy of Information
+title: Fourth Workshop on the Philosophy of Information
 subtitle: Travel Information
 ---

-### TRAVEL DIRECTIONS FROM LONDON, HEATHROW AIRPORT TO HATFIELD.
+TRAVEL DIRECTIONS FROM LONDON, HEATHROW AIRPORT TO HATFIELD.

-#### RAIL
+RAIL

 This involves travelling by both underground (the 'Tube') and overground trains.